AntonKozytskyi/decoda.js/readme_jQuery.md

 * jQuery Rangy Inputs by Tim Down (https://github.com/timdown/rangyinputs)

 Browsers compatibility test
-* Chrome 38 Linux et Chrome 40-dev Windows
+* Chrome 38 Linux and Chrome 40-dev Windows
 * Aurora 35 Windows (Firefox alpha channel)
 * Opera 26-beta
 * Internet Explorer 10 (IE 8/9 should be OK provided you use jQuery v1. major (support dropped in 2. branch) and don't rely on an enctype of multipart/form-data and FormData)